wxt-dev/wxt/docs/guide/entrypoints.md

 :::details Why?

-When importing your entrypoint to get its definition, the file is imported in a **_node environement_**, and doesn't have access to the `window`, `chrome`, or `browser` globals a web extension ususally has access to.
+When importing your entrypoint to get its definition, the file is imported in a **_node environment_**, and doesn't have access to the `window`, `chrome`, or `browser` globals a web extension usually has access to.
 If WXT doesn't remove all the imports from the file, the imported modules could try and access one of these variables, throwing an error.

 :::